 NOTE 6: After VFL model training is terminated, VFL server NWDAF may collect trained ML model from VFL clients.
 This aims to support VFL model inference with participants that have not involved in VFL model training procedure.

-Editor's note: Whether to support VFL model inference with participants that have not involved in VFL model training procedure is FFS.

 6.14.2.2 Inference Procedure